yuriko627/sudoku-noir/README.md

 Let's build a sudoku verifier in Noir!

+0. If you're familiar with Rust and want an extra challenge, finish the implementation of a sudoku verifier in `./sudoku_rs_todo` and skip the next step once you're done.
-1. Review the pure rust implementation of a sudoku verifier `./sudoku_rs/src/main.rs`
+1. Review the pure Rust implementation of a sudoku verifier `./sudoku_rs/src/main.rs`
     - Try to understand why it works
+    - For those not familiar with Rust, `array::from_fn` allows initializing an array with a function that takes the index of the array and returns the value.
 2. In the Noir implementation, complete the function `permutation_one_to_n`
     - On success, the tests that start with `test_permutation_one_to_n` should pass
         - `nargo test test_permutation_one_to_n`